-The University of the West of Scotland (UWS) conducts pioneering work in two enabling technology sectors: sensor and imaging technology, and 5G networks.
+The University of the West of Scotland (UWS) conducts pioneering work in Sensor and imaging technology, and 5G networks.

 The UWS Institute of Thin Films, Sensors and Imaging (TFSI) collaborates across industry sectors to support a range of applications, from telecoms and optics to bio-engineering and barrier coatings for pharmaceuticals and food products.